aristotekoen/car_market/README.md

 📊 The model was trained on real **used car listings from Greek websites**, so the predictions reflect the **Greek market**.

-✅ **Simply fill in the details** and click the **Predict** button to get:
+**Simply fill in the details** and click the **Predict** button to get:
 - An **estimated price** for your car 💰
 - A **price range** (low & high) 📈
 - A **confidence level** for accuracy 🎯
-- An analysis of the impact of the main features on your car price
+- An analysis of the **effect of the main features on your car price** 📊

-## 🗺️Context of this project:
+## 🗺️ Context of this project:

 Determining the market value of a used car is challenging due to numerous influencing factors.
 In fact, the price of a used car isn't just a linear function of its mileage and engine size.
 Other factors such as supply and demand, condition of the car, color, fuel type, interior materials, extras, brand, model, registration year often have a strong impact on a used car's price.
 Given these complexities, gaining insights from data could help better understand pricing dynamics and help in making more objective estimations of a car's price.

-There are numerous car listing websites on the Greek market and I aim to leverage one of these platforms where sellers list their vehicles characteristics, and buyers can reach out to them.
+There are numerous car listing websites on the Greek market and we aim to leverage one of these platforms where sellers list their vehicles characteristics, and buyers can reach out to them.

 After a two-year break from data science, this project serves as a hands-on opportunity to refresh and update my skills.
 The main technical focus areas include:

-    Web Scraping & Data Storage – Extracting and storing information from websites via api requests or html code Data Preprocessing & Exploratory Analysis – Extracting meaningful insights from real raw data.
+    Web Scraping & Data Storage – Extracting and storing information from the web via apis or html code Data Preprocessing & Exploratory Analysis – Extracting meaningful insights from real raw data.
     Machine Learning for Price Prediction – Building and evaluating pricing models.
-    Implementing a RAG-based Chatbot – Exploring state-of-the-art retrieval-augmented generation techniques.
-    Applying deep learning for feature extraction.
+    Implementing a RAG-based Chatbot – Exploring state-of-the-art retrieval-augmented generation techniques. (coming soon) Applying deep learning for feature extraction. (coming soon)

 ## 🎯 Project Goals

 To explore these challenges, I aim to:

-      🕷️ Scrape and store all published used car listings
+      💾 Gather and store all published used car listings
-      🧹 Clean and preprocess the listings to create a dataset representative of today's Greek market 📊 Analyze the data to gain insights and gain a better understanding of the data ⚙️ Use machine learning to train a car estimation model, comparing multiple preprocessing and modelling techniques and optimising parameters
+      🧹 Extract, clean and preprocess the listings to create a dataset representative of today's Greek market 📊 Analyze the data to gain insights and a better understanding of the dataset ⚙️ Use machine learning to train a car estimation model, comparing multiple preprocessing and modelling techniques and optimising performance
       🚀 Deploy the model using a containerized Streamlit app on Google Cloud Run

 Next steps: